 (C) For a child to be eligible with a syntax, morphology, pragmatic or semantic disorder, the disorder is not the result of another disability.

-(3) For a child to be eligible for special education services as a child with a communication disorder, the eligibility team must also determine that:
+(4) Eligibility Determination: For a child to be eligible for Early Childhood or School Age Special Education services as a child with a Speech or Language Impairment, the eligibility team must also determine that:

-(a) The child's disability has an adverse impact on the child's educational performance; and
+(a) The child has a speech or language impairment as defined in this rule; and

-(b) The child needs special education services as a result of the disability.
+(b) The child is eligible for services in accordance with Early Childhood special education (OAR 581-015-2795) or School Age special education (OAR 581-015-2120).